mesonbuild/meson/docs/markdown/MesonCI.md

 project uses multiple CI platforms for covering a wide range of target systems.

-## Travis CI

-The travis configuration file is the `.travis.yml` in the the project root.
-This platform tests cross compilation and unity builds on a [linux docker image](#docker-images) and on OSX.

 ## GitHub actions

 The configuration files for GitHub actions are located in